 Why Glass Break Sensors are not very effective

-One of the weak points of a glass break sensor is that they are not very effective in large vehicles, such as vans where a sensor in the front is unlikely to detect sound in the back, let alone protect against a sliding window being removed.
+One of the weak points of a glass break sensor is that they are not very effective in large vehicles.
+For example, a sensor fitted in the front of a van is unlikely to detect sound in the back, let alone protect against a sliding window being removed.
 They are also not recommended for vehicles where window tint film is fitted.

 Ultrasonic sensors are a far more effective and reliable way of protecting the internal space in a vehicle and would be my choice over a glass break sensor every time.
 Thatcham approved alarms (CAT 1 and CAT 2-1) require a movement sensor, such as ultrasonics or a microwave sensor, so glass break sensors are not approved under these standards.